raknah/neuroelectrophysiology/README.md

 # Neuroelectrophysiology Framework

 A comprehensive, polyglot toolkit for extracting, processing, and analyzing neuroelectrophysiology data from Open Ephys recordings.
-This repository provides both **Python** and **Julia** implementations for maximum flexibility and performance in neuroscience research workflows.
+This repository provides both **Python** and **Julia** implementations for maximum flexibility.

 ## Purpose